andrewjherrmann/hood-to-coast-time-tracker/infrastructure/DEPLOYMENT_README.md

 # Hood to Coast Time Tracker - Deployment Guide

-This guide explains how to deploy the Hood to Coast Time Tracker web application using AWS CDK, with support for mock mode deployment.
+This guide explains how to deploy the Hood to Coast Time Tracker web application using AWS CDK, with a simplified backend API approach.

-## Current Status: Mock Mode Only
+## Current Status: Simplified Backend API

-**Important**: This deployment is currently configured for **mock mode only**.
-The application will run entirely in the browser with local mock data.
-No backend services (Lambda functions, API Gateway, DynamoDB) are deployed.
+**Important**: This deployment currently uses a **simplified backend approach** with static API endpoints using API Gateway MockIntegration.
+This provides a working API foundation that can be incrementally enhanced with Lambda functions later.

 ## Prerequisites